waku-org/docs.waku.org/docs/overview/concepts/protocols.md

 title: Protocols in Waku
 ---

 Waku takes a modular approach, providing a range of protocols that enable applications to control the trade-offs involved in the [Anonymity Trilemma](https://eprint.iacr.org/2017/954.pdf).
-This flexibility empowers applications to make informed choices regarding the desired balance between anonymity, scalability, and reliability.
+This flexibility empowers applications to make informed choices regarding the desired balance between anonymity, scalability, and latency.
 Here are the main protocols provided by Waku:

 ### [Waku Relay](https://rfc.vac.dev/spec/11/)